Local SEO

 Having a positive rating can help lift your business in search results, especially on sites that allow visitors to sort businesses by positive ratings.

-Only legitimate reviews are going to help your SEO, but it’s not a bad thing to ask your customers to leave you honest reviews on sites like Yelp, Google My Business or even Angie’s List.
+Only legitimate reviews will help your SEO, but asking your customers to leave you honest reviews on sites like Yelp, Google My Business, or even Angie’s List is not wrong.

 Ensure Your Contact Information is Consistent on All Pages Online

 This is one of those strange parts of SEO that doesn’t seem fair, but it must have your attention.
-All of your websites and directory listings must have your contact information like the business name, address and phone number.
+All your websites and directory listings must have your contact information, like the business name, address, and phone number.

 It gets weird in that it must remain exact across all sites.
-So, if you have Maple Street on one site and Maple St on another, this could hurt your SEO.
+So, having Maple Street on one side and Maple St on another could hurt your SEO.

 8. Select Social Media Used by Your Local Customers